 This agency has policies and procedures in place to answer and investigate inmate grievances concerning sexual abuse, or harassment allegations.
+Otero County Prison Facility Administrative Remedy Policy mandates that inmates make seek a formal review of issues relating under the Prison Rape Elimination Act.
+Administrative remedies regarding allegations of sexual abuse may be filed at any time.

 During the initial orientation inmates are provided information on the facility grievance system and provides more information in the inmate handbook.
 All allegations of sexual abuse/sexual harassment, when received by staff, will immediately be referred for investigation.
-Inmates are not required to use an informal grievance process and procedures also allow an inmate to submit a grievance alleging sexual abuse/sexual harassment without submitting it to the staff member who is the subject of the complaint.
+Inmates are not required to use an informal grievance process and procedures.
+This will allow an inmate to submit a